1959 Chicago mayoral election: Background

-Nominations
+Primaries

+44.15% of registered voters participated in the primary elections.

 Democratic primary

 Daley faced no serious opposition for his party's nomination.
 Daley launched his reelection campaign December 11, 1958 at the Morrison Hotel, before a crowd of greater than 1,000 loyalists of the Cook County Democratic Party.
 An hour after this, Chicago Federation of Labor president William Lee declared that Daley would receive the organization's endorsement for both the primary and general elections (before the Republicans even had a chance to name a challenger to Daley).

 Results

 Republican primary

 Sheehan, a former Republican congressman, faced no serious competition in the Republican primary.
 He had been drafted by the party to run.
 Sheehan had recently lost reelection to Congress in 1958.
 Sheehan was a conservative Republican.